shotaIDE/xctest-document-project-generater/CONTRIBUTING.md

 ```

 GitHub checks may point out typos.
-This may be an false positive sometimes, so please follow the guidelines below to correct your settings or fix the typo.
+This may be an false positive, so please follow the guidelines below to correct ignore settings or fix the typo.

 #### Typo fix guidelines

 **Case 1: the word appears in SDK or external library**

-Add a line containing the target proper noun in all lowercase letters to `Dictionary/dependency.txt` and commit.
+Add a line containing the target word in all lowercase letters to `Dictionary/dependency.txt`.

 ```plaintext:Dictionary/dependency.txt
 # existing lines...